prebid/prebid.github.io/dev-docs/modules/consentManagementUsp.md

 ## Build the Package

-Follow the basic build instructions on the GitHub Prebid.js repo's main [README](https://github.com/prebid/Prebid.js/blob/master/README.md).
-To include the consent management module, an additional option must be added to the the gulp build command:
+Follow the basic build instructions in the GitHub Prebid.js repo's main [README](https://github.com/prebid/Prebid.js/blob/master/README.md).
+To include the consent management module, an additional option must be added to the the **gulp build** command:

 {% highlight bash %}
 gulp build --modules=consentManagementUsp,bidAdapter1,bidAdapter2